 - Answering queries and concerns about their children

 - Information on the many issues faced by young people today

 We have developed a wide network of professionals in the community whom we often refer students and parents to for extra support.
 These professionals are trusted registered health practitioners who work closely with IGS staff in the care of your children.

 All counselling sessions with students and parents are treated with the greatest respect and privacy.
-When working with young students (Preschool to Year 7) permission will be sought, where possible, from parents before the counsellor sees a student.
-The counsellors keep in close dialogue with parents (either via phone or email) about the progress of counselling sessions.
-Older students (from the age of 14 but particularly from the age of 16) are recognised as having a right to confidentiality.
+When working with young students (Preschool and Primary School) permission will be sought, where possible, from parents before the counsellor sees a student.
+When supporting preschool and primary age students the counsellors will liaise with parents (either via phone or email) about the progress of counselling sessions.
+Older students (those in High School) are usually recognised as having a right to confidentiality.
 This means that the counsellors will not disclose the information from the session to any other person without the consent of the young person.